 Roosters represent the sun and the dawn.
 They symbolize the rebirth that we experience daily.
 Maman Brigitte is known for her piercing stare.
 Roosters keep an eye on things and chase away the darkness.
 Even in old Europe, the black rooster is a symbol of divinity.
 The rooster is also a symbol of France whose pirates founded the sugar colony Saint-Domingue (1625-1804) which became Haiti in 1804.
 So the black rooster represents Black France.

 Human traditions are similar across time and around the world.
-In the Mexican Aztec tradition Maman Brigitte could be Mictlancihuatl, the Aztec goddess of the underworld.
+In the Mexican Aztec tradition Maman Brigitte could be Mictlancihuatl, the Aztec goddess of the underworld (not hell, but a paradise).
 In the ancient Greek tradition, she might be Persephone who disappeared into the underworld each winter and reappeared in spring.

 In Greek and Roman tradition, Maman Brigitte could be Charon, the ferryman who helps the deceased cross the river Styx that separates the worlds of the living and the dead.
 If you are human, we all do similar things.
 In Christianity, she could be Saint Mary Magdalene to whom Christ appeared after his resurrection.